maltemoeser/BCGraph/readme.md

 BCGraph allows to import the Bitcoin blockchain into a Neo4j graph database and provides multiple tools to analyze the resulting data set.

+**This project is no longer actively maintained and may not work with the latest version of Bitcoin.**

 ## Requirements

 - Bitcoin Core block files (to import data into the graph database)